-These exercises are often done as soon as possible after injury if pain will allow.
+These exercises are often done as soon as possible after injury if the pain will allow.
 The aim is to restore range of motion without putting any damaged tissues under stress.
-The exact exercises and how quickly you progress through will depend on the type and severity of injury.
+The exact exercises and how quickly you progress through will depend on the type and severity of an injury.
 Active mobility exercises where the athlete physically attempts to move the joint through a range of motion are often the first step.

 Isometric Groin Exercises

 Isometric groin contraction exercises involve a contraction of the inner thigh muscles, without movement of the hip joint.
 They are a great way of starting to load the groin muscles in the early stages of rehabilitation.
 The athlete lies on their back with a ball (either a small football, medicine ball or swiss ball) between their knees.
 They squeeze the thighs into the ball, holding the contraction for a few seconds before resting and repeating.
 This exercise can be performed with the feet flat on the floor or with the feet raised and knees at 90 degrees.